janhq/docs/blog/2024-03-19-TensorRT-LLM.md

 ## Results

 Our biggest takeaway: TensorRT-LLM is faster than llama.cpp on 4090s and 3090s with larger VRAMs.
-However, on smaller GPUs (e.g. Laptop 4060 GPUs),

 |              | 4090 Desktop | 3090 Desktop | 4060 Laptop |
 | ------------ | ------------ | ------------ | ----------- |